Home Our Hope

 Introduction

 It hardly needs to be said that the book of Revelation is difficult to understand.
 There are some things that can be understood though.
-In this lesson we take a high level look what the book of Revelation is and also at some of the book's most important warning messages.
+In this lesson, we take a high-level look at what the book of Revelation is and also at some of the book's most important warning messages.

 Overview

 What is the book of Revelation?
-That's a basic question but many people don't know the answer.
+That's a basic question, but many people don't know the answer.
 It's a book about a message to us from God the Father.
-The book contains the message but it also describes how the message got to us and has some closing remarks.
-The top-level breakdown for the book is shown below.
+The book contains the message, but it also describes how the message got to us and has some closing remarks.
+The breakdown for the book is shown here.

 The first two verses of Revelation describe how the message got to us.

-Instead of "symbolized" many translations use the word "signified".
+Instead of "symbolized," many translations use the word "signified."
 This is a problem in the translation.
-The Greek language doesn't have a word to describe what Jesus did to the message given him by God.
-Neither does English and probably no other language.
-They are struggling to describe a process that is almost unique in literature and so no exact word exists.
+The Greek language doesn't have a word to describe what Jesus did to the message given to him by God.
+Neither does English, and probably no other language.
+They are struggling to describe a process that is almost unique in literature, and so no exact word exists.
 God is about the only author who chooses to communicate through symbols.
 You could say he turned it into signs or that he turned it into symbols, "symbolized it."

 If we want to see a precedent for this process, we only need to look at Jesus' parables.
-In these, each element represents something - the seeds represent the word of God, the different soils represent the different spiritual conditions of people, etc. Therefore the scrolls part of Revelation is essentially a 19 chapter long parable.
+In these, each element represents something - the seeds represent the word of God, the different soils represent the different spiritual conditions of people, etc. Therefore the scrolls section of Revelation is essentially a 19-chapter-long parable.

 Something is missing from the verses though.
 The message is given to an angel to give to John, but there is no mention of the angel giving the message to John.
 Surely John would have mentioned that.
 It would be expected in verse 3, but that is the start of the message.